VO2 Max (VO2max)

 Garmin’s estimate is produced by Firstbeat Analytics.
 The algorithm analyses the relationship between heart rate and pace during a run, or heart rate and power during a cycling activity with a paired power meter.

-A qualifying run requires at least 10 minutes with heart rate at approximately 70 per cent of maximum or above.
+A qualifying run requires at least 10 minutes with a heart rate of approximately 70 per cent of maximum or higher.
 A qualifying cycling session requires at least 20 minutes of steady effort with a paired power meter.
-Sessions below these thresholds yield no update — the device retains the previous value.
+Sessions below these thresholds yield no update, and the device retains the previous value.

 Running and cycling estimates are stored independently.
 A gap between them reflects genuine sport-specific adaptation.